The Union Finds a Hero: Ulysses S. Grant and the Capture of Fort Donelson

 “Fort Donelson is a very strong point naturally and an immense deal of labor has been added to strengthen it,” reported Grant to his brother Orvil.
 Whereas Fort Henry had been on low, dry ground, Donelson was the exact opposite and towered more than a hundred feet above the Cumberland River at certain points.
 With roughly 17,000 Rebel troops manning three semicircular miles of trenches to defend the fort by land and twelve heavy guns starting out at the water to oppose Union gunboats, Grant knew that Donelson would not fall easily.

 Union probing attacks were launched against the fort on February 13 to test Donelson’s defenses.
 They were repulsed, confirming to Grant that it was going to take a real fight to topple the Rebel stronghold.
 The following day, around 10,000 Union reinforcements and six of Foote’s gunboats arrived, giving Grant added strength that was sorely needed.
-In order to finish the job, he planned to use the Navy to shell the fort from the river while his infantry surrounding the fort by land, cutting off the Confederates from escape.
+In order to finish the job, he planned to use the Navy to shell the fort from the river while his infantry surrounding the target by land, cutting off the Confederates from escape.

 On the afternoon of February 14, Foote and his fleet commenced their attack.
 Unlike the easy success they had found against Fort Henry nine days earlier, however, the Union gunboats were badly battered in the attempt and were forced to pull away after ninety minutes of fiery battle.
 Every craft in Foote’s fleet suffered forty or more hits from the heavy Rebel guns and approximately 54 sailors were killed or wounded.
 On the Confederate side, no guns or men were lost in the attack.
 Heartened by this victory, the defenders cheered wildly, but as they would soon learn, the fight for Fort Donelson was far from over.